PJ Dick Innovation Fund: Faculty Grants Program

 Regenerative Structures Laboratory.
 Credit: Juney Lee.

 PJ Dick Trumbull Lindy Group established an Innovation Fund to support the pedagogical mission of Carnegie Mellon Architecture.
-The fund supports the Faculty Grants Program, which supports faculty research and teaching innovations.
+The Fund supports the Faculty Grants Program, which supports faculty research and teaching innovations.

 Jump To...